 The City has established a priority point placement system that reflects the City's priorities regarding placement of households into the limited number of BMR affordable units in the City.
 While not a minimum requirement, the selection of BMR tenants and homebuyers will be based on a priority point placement system that reflects the City's priorities regarding placement of households into the limited number of BMR affordable units in the City.
-Under the priority point placement system, preference is given to applicants who live and/or work in Cupertino, including public service employees.
+Under the priority point placement system, preference is given to applicants who live and/or work in Cupertino, including with an additional priority point awarded to public service employees who work in Cupertino (i.e. teachers, school district employees, and city employees, including police and firefighters).
 The priority point placement system point scale is listed below.